Seeing whales from shore is an experience that many people would love to experience. I was asked recently why they come so close to shore.

-Human activities in the oceans, such as the use of human-made sonar and other devices for the exploration of oil and other natural gases have dramatically impacted the brain wave activity.
+Human activities in the oceans, such as human-made sonar and other devices for the exploration of oil and other natural gases, have dramatically impacted brain wave activity.

 This equipment may be making whales disoriented or even sick.
-This is one of the reasons that whales whales opt for shallow waters, even though they can potentially beach themselves.
+This is one reason why whales opt for shallow waters, even though they can potentially beach themselves.

 Injuries From Ships